ZerBea/hcxdumptool/README.md

 No support for a driver which doesn't support monitor mode and full frame injection natively <br /> If you need these features, do a request on www.kernel.org

-No support for prism devices.
+* No support for prism devices!

 Recommended WiFi chipsets: